asessums7/languages/shqip/README.md

 * [Screenshots](#screenshots)

 ## General info
-SHQIP-E is a Python program that creates flashcards for learning Albanian, or Shqip.
-The program was inspired by limited access to quality Albanian learning materials.
+SHQIP-E is a Python program that uses Tkinter to create flashcards for learning Albanian, or Shqip.
+The program was inspired by limited or low-quality access to Albanian learning materials.
 I am personally using the program to learn Albanian words and phrases in preparation for Peace Corps service.

 ## Technologies
 The program is created with: